-9 To be determined using a method consistent with that for domestic heat pumps, see Appendix N.
+&lt;sup>9 To be determined using a method consistent with that for domestic heat pumps, see Appendix N.

-C7 Biofuel CHP
+C7 CHP

-For heat networks with biofuel CHP, it is possible for the total CO_2 emissions calculated at (373) to be negative.
+For heat networks with CHP, it is possible for the total $CO_2$ emissions calculated at (373) and/or the primary energy calculated at (473) to be negative.
 Once this quantity becomes negative, it becomes advantageous to increase the heating requirements of the dwellings, e.g. by removing insulation.
-Accordingly (373) should be set to zero unless the dwellings served by the heat network have a high standard of thermal insulation.
+Accordingly, if this is the case then the quantity in question should be set to zero unless the dwellings served by the heat network have a high standard of thermal insulation.
 That can be taken to be applicable if the dwelling has a Heat Loss Parameter (HLP) of less than 2 when averaged over the 12 months of the year.